 This is far from a fad diet.
 It’s been used successfully for many years by people of all fitness levels.
 Capable of being carried out in a number of different variations, certain styles of intermittent fasting produce better intermittent fasting results for certain people.
 There is no one-size-fits-all version of intermittent fasting.
 It’s all about trying different variations of fasting and eating until you get one that works for you.

-This article is designed to tell you everything there is to know about intermittent fasting and intermittent fasting results, which ranges from its benefits and its different variations to fasting tips and more.
+This article is designed to tell you everything there is to know about intermittent fasting, which ranges from its benefits and its different variations to fasting tips and more.
 Read on to learn about one of the most popular and effective diets currently in use.

 Benefits of Intermittent Fasting